choprahetarth/background-remover/README.md

 1. Deep Learning (Facebook's Detectron2 Pre-Trained Models)
 2. Classical Computer Vision (Experimental) (This approach is more of an experimental one, intended to not be the baseline, but as a method to understand more about basics of computer vision)

+## PLEASE OPEN THE SOLUTION IN GOOGLE COLAB
+- Preview the `Background_Removal.ipynb` in GitHub
+- Click `Open In Colab`

 ## Instructions for using `Deep Learning` based solution -

 1. Switch to a GPU Runtime offered by Google Colab (Runtime-> Change Runtime Type -> GPU )